- Categories:

 Bookselling This Week: Girls of Paper and Fire features the intricately built world of Ikhara.
 You’ve mentioned in other interviews that you spent part of your childhood in Malaysia.
 How have your experiences informed the world you’ve created?

-Natasha Ngan: The world of Ikhara is so fully the world of my particular cultural Girls of Paper and Fire Coverexperience and identity as a mixed-race Chinese/English girl growing up between the U.K. and Malaysia, from the small details — the shrines in each household, for example, were inspired by the ancestral shrines in my family’s houses in Malaysia, and all the foods are things I’ve eaten many, many times! — to the larger elements.
+Natasha Ngan: The world of Ikhara is so fully the world of my particular cultural experience and identity as a mixed-race Chinese/English girl growing up between the U.K. and Malaysia, from the small details — the shrines in each household, for example, were inspired by the ancestral shrines in my family’s houses in Malaysia, and all the foods are things I’ve eaten many, many times! — to the larger elements.
 The system of the Paper Girls has its roots in the ancient Chinese practice of concubines (though the Chinese were certainly not alone in this).
 The cultural mélange of Ikhara was influenced by Malaysia’s multicultural society, as well as the unique experience of diaspora children like me, who feel very much a part of many places at once, and yet without a single easy ethnic identity to categorize ourselves.

 BTW: The Paper Girls are eight girls chosen annually to be consorts of the Demon King.
 How did you come up with the idea for them and their place in the Women’s Court?